You are viewing a story from harrypotterfanfiction.com

 ‘You’re a writer.
 We’re all writers.
 First and foremost, a writer is a liar.
 A writer is a manipulator and a cheat.
 Fiction, it’s all fiction.’

 ‘Do you remember what I said at our first meeting?
 Escapism.
 All of it.
 It’s not supposed to be real.
 And, if we could, we would make it real – but would we be able to sell that?
 I think not.
 Who wants to read books about dead-end marriages, about doing the dishes?
 Escapism is an easy way out.
 We’re not here to tell the truth, Lucy, we’re here to make money, and we’re making people happy along the way.
-We’re giving them an escape.’
+You’re nothing more than a liar.’

-‘And I wish I could publish a romance novel that promoted equality, Lucy, but that is neither sellable nor realistic.’
+‘And I wish I could publish a novel about a happy couple who share laundry duties, Lucy, but that is neither sellable nor realistic.’

 ‘Not yet,’ I said stubbornly.
 ‘But it will be someday.’

 ‘I appreciate you saying that…’ I said.
 ‘But I really…really don’t think I can do it.
 I’m sorry.
-I…I suppose you’ll be wanting the advance back.’
+I…I suppose you’ll be wanting the money back.’

 ‘Nonsense,’ her voice was crisp again.
 ‘Ever heard of the Jinx imprint?
 Your zombie apocalypse idea and your morbid imagination – you’d be perfect for them.
-I’ll send an owl to their office right away.’
+I’ll send an owl to their office right away.
+I’m sure they can put you to good use.’

-I’d arranged to meet Al for tea after my visit to the Witch Weekly offices, but Al being a trainee Healer and all, he was a wee bit late, and so I had time to sit at the corner table we’d been given to gather my thoughts.
+I’d arranged to meet Albus for tea after my visit to the Witch Weekly offices, but Al being a trainee Healer and all, he was a bit late, and so I had a spot of time to sit at the corner table we’d been given to gather my thoughts.

 The parchment Euphemia Flitter had recovered from the back of my manuscript was in my pocket, already creased and grubby from countless readings and re-readings, the words already memorised.